Royal Scots Navy: Battles on Orkney and Shetland

 The Scots operated in the West Indies from the 1540s, joining the French in the capture of Burburuta in 1567.
 English and Scottish naval warfare and privateering broke out sporadically in the 1550s.
 When Anglo-Scottish relations deteriorated again in 1557 as part of a wider war between Spain and France, small ships called 'shallops' were noted between Leith and France, passing as fishermen, but bringing munitions and money.
 Private merchant ships were rigged at Leith, Aberdeen and Dundee as men-of-war, and the regent Mary of Guise claimed English prizes, one over 200 tons, for her fleet.

-The re-fitted Mary Willoughby sailed with 11 other ships against Scotland in August 1557, landing troops and six field guns on Orkney to attack the Kirkwall Castle, St Magnus Cathedral and the Bishop's Palace.
+The re-fitted Mary Willoughby sailed with 11 other ships against Scotland in August 1557, landing troops and six field guns on Orkney to attack Kirkwall Castle, St Magnus Cathedral and the Bishop's Palace.
 The English were repulsed by a Scottish force numbering 3000, and the English vice-admiral Sir John Clere of Ormesby was killed, but none of the English ships were lost.
 In July 1558, two Scottish warships from Aberdeen, owned by Thomas Nicholson, the Meikle Swallow and Little Swallow, attacked an English fleet off Shetland.
 The Scottish sailors took cattle and other goods belonging to Olave Sinclair on Mousa.
 Sinclair claimed compensation in the Edinburgh courts.